frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

 He installed a filing cabinet in his home.
 He opened a file on each one of his children.
 He had weekly board meetings with his wife, planning sessions, quarterly goals, monthly goals, weekly goals for each of the children.
-He had five to ten-minute reporting sessions with each one of the children.
+He had five- to ten-minute reporting sessions with each one of the children.

 He organized his family along the same lines as he organized his office.